Jane Shaw Carpenter

-Jane Shaw Carpenter is a scientist, philanthropist and former business executive at Alza Corporation and Aerogen.
-She is a co-inventor of the scopolamine transdermal patch, a novel drug delivery system to treat motion sickness.
-Her research team also developed patches to administer nitroglycerin and estrogen.
-Shaw holds at least seven patents as a result of her research work.
-She has received multiple awards.
-Shaw Carpenter and her husband Peter F. Carpenter are co-recipients of the Avenidas Lifetimes of Achievement award.
+Jane Elizabeth Shaw Carpenter is a British-born American scientist, pharmaceutical executive, inventor, corporate director, and philanthropist.
+She is best known for co-inventing the transdermal scopolamine patch for the prevention of motion sickness and for her leadership roles at ALZA Corporation, Aerogen, and Intel Corporation.
+From 2009 to 2012, she served as Chair of the Board of Intel, becoming the first woman to hold that position.
+Her work in controlled drug delivery contributed to the development of several transdermal therapeutic systems, including patches for scopolamine, nitroglycerin, and estrogen.
+She holds multiple patents in pharmaceutical drug delivery and has served on the boards of several Fortune 500 companies and nonprofit organizations.

 Early life and education

-Jane Elizabeth Shaw grew up in the village of Upton Warren in Worcestershire, England.
-She attended a two-room school at Upton Warren until she was nine, when she began classes at Worcester.
-After graduation, she spent a year working at a hospital.
-She then entered the University of Birmingham.
-She received both a bachelor's of science in physiology (1961) and a doctorate in physiology (1963) at Birmingham.
-Her thesis work laid a basis for her future work on adhesive patches for drug delivery through the skin.
+Shaw Carpenter grew up in the village of Upton Warren, Worcestershire, England.
+She attended the local village school before continuing her education in Worcester.
+After spending a year working in a hospital, she enrolled at the University of Birmingham, where she earned a Bachelor of Science degree in Physiology in 1961 and a doctorate in Physiology in 1963.
+Her doctoral research on transdermal drug absorption later formed the scientific foundation for her work in controlled drug delivery systems.

-Career
+Scientific career

+Early research

 In 1964, Shaw accepted a two-year post doctoral research position at the Worcester Foundation for Experimental Biology in Shrewsbury, Massachusetts, which was extended to six years.
 In 1970, the Worcester team was recruited by Alejandro Zaffaroni to join Alza in Palo Alto, California.
 Zaffaroni started the pharmaceutical company in 1968 to investigate methods for controlled drug delivery systems.

+ALZA Corporation

 At Alza, Shaw became a product leader and co-inventor of the scopolamine transdermal patch to treat motion sickness.
 The first patent for the product was filed in 1977, with credit to John Urquhart, Kumar Chandrasekaran and Jane Shaw.
 Her team also developed transdermal patches for the delivery of nitroglycerin for angina and estrogen, used in hormonal replacement therapy.
 Shaw holds at least seven patents as a result of her research work.

-While working at Alza, Shaw met and married her husband, Peter F. Carpenter, who also worked at Alza.
-She eventually moved from research to management, serving variously as vice president of product research and development, executive vice president, the chairman of the board of Alza UK, and finally President and COO of Alza from 1987-1994.
+Her research group subsequently developed additional transdermal delivery systems for nitroglycerin, used in the treatment of angina, and estrogen replacement therapy.
+Collectively, these technologies helped establish transdermal drug delivery as a major pharmaceutical platform.

+Executive leadership

+After establishing herself as a research scientist, Shaw Carpenter moved into executive management at ALZA.
+She served successively as Vice President of Product Research and Development, Executive Vice President, Chairman of ALZA UK, and ultimately President and Chief Operating Officer between 1987 and 1994.

+Her tenure reflected the transition of ALZA from an innovative biotechnology company into one of the world's leading developers of controlled drug-delivery systems.

+Aerogen

 In 1998, Shaw Carpenter joined Aerogen, which developed controlled delivery systems for deploying drugs to the lungs.
 She helped to develop pulmonary drug delivery systems including inhaled insulin for diabetic patients and antibiotics for lung infections.
 She served as Aerogen's Chairman and CEO through 2005, and later became U.S. chair of its Scientific Advisory Board.